excerpted from and based on the Compassion-Focused Therapy protocol, by Paul Gilbert, PhD, FBPsS

 1. Slow down.

-Practice yoga, tai chi, prayer or other contemplative practices.
+Practice yoga, tai chi, prayer, mindful walking, or other contemplative practices.
 Simplify your life, reduce chaos, reduce noise, reduce pressure.
 Moving at a fast pace with no quiet time means you have less access to your intuition, your emotions, your thoughts.
 These are powerful resources to use in developing insight and compassion.

 Bessel A. van der Kolk, M.D., has said: “The clinical research and treatment program showed that doing yoga was a more effective treatment for traumatized people…than any medication that had ever been studied.
 Opening up that relationship with your body, opening up your body to breathe, and to feel your body is very important.”